webplatform/docs-wpd/Volunteer_Moderators/index.md

 You aren't expected to do this all the time, of course, and the webplatform staff will hang out on IRC/Q&A as much as possible.
 The aim here is just to take a bit of pressure of the webplatform.org guys, as moderating these venues 24/7 is a really time consuming task!

+==What you get==

+For the moment, you just get a whole lot of love and appreciation for us, for so graciously helping out.
+We will also promote you to an Operator on IRC, so you have the rights to deal with situations.

 ==Codes of conduct==

 Please read the [[WPD:Conduct|WPD conduct guidelines]] to get a feel for what is acceptable and what isn't, in terms of topics of questions and chat, and dealing with troublemakers.